pantheon-systems/documentation/source/_docs/domains.md

 ---
 title: Domains and Redirects
-description: Understand platform and custom domains and learn how to redirect requests to an alternate Drupal or WordPress domain via PHP.
+description: Understand how domains work on Pantheon and how to redirect requests in PHP for WordPress and Drupal.
 tags: [redirects, variables, dns]
 categories: []
 ---
-A domain is the name used by a web address to access a particular site per it's DNS configuration.
-DNS is the main naming system for the internet.
-It takes any domain name, such as `pantheon.io` and ties it to an IP address, like `23.185.0.2`.
+A domain name is the web address or URL used to visit your site.
+The Domain Name System (DNS) resolves human-readable names like `www.awesomesite.com` into machine-readable IP addresses like `127.0.0.1`.
+All Pantheon sites are accessible via platform domains, and you can easily connect your own custom domain to paid sites.

 ## Platform domains
-Pantheon issues multiple platform domains per site, to be used during initial development.
-Each environment (Multidevs, Dev, Test, and Live) is bound to it's own unique domain name, matching the following patterns:
+Pantheon issues platform domains for all environments.
+Each environment (Dev, Test, Live, each Multidev) is accessible via the platform domain, matching the following patterns:

 - dev-site-name.pantheonsite.io
 - test-site-name.pantheonsite.io
 - live-site-name.pantheonsite.io
 - multidev-env-site-name.pantheonsite.io

-All platform domains are available over HTTPS to support the best practice of configuring a site to assume users are visiting via HTTPS.
-Developing the site to assume HTTPS from the start prevents additional work at launch.
+All platform domains are available over HTTPS.
+Redirecting to HTTPS during development and testing is a good best practice to ensure you are ready to go live with HTTPS.

 ### robots.txt
 Pantheon serves a default robots.txt that disallows crawlers on platform domains (`/*.pantheonsite.io`, `/*.pantheon.io`, `/*.gotpantheon.com`, and `/*.sites.my-agency.com`).
-Crawlers are allowed on the Live environment to requests served with a custom domain (e.g., `www.example.com`).
-If you attempt to access your live environment with a platform-issued domain, even if you have a domain associated with the environment, the default robots.txt will be served.
+Crawlers are allowed on the Live environment for requests served with a custom domain (e.g., `www.example.com`).
+If you attempt to access your Live environment with a platform domain, even if you have a domain associated with the environment, the default robots.txt will be served.

 Pantheon does not allow crawlers on Dev, Test, or Multidev environments.
 Adding a custom domain to an environment other than Live will not permit crawlers to that environment.

 ## Custom domains

-Custom domains are domains registered at a third-party provider, for which you control DNS configurations.
-Connect a custom domain to the Site Dashboard and point DNS at Pantheon to trigger the [automated process of provisioning HTTPS](/docs/https/).
+If you don't already own a domain name, register one with a third-party provider.
+Pantheon is not a domain registrar.
+Connect your custom domain on the Site Dashboard, and point DNS at Pantheon to trigger [automated HTTPS provisioning](/docs/https/).

-A paid plan is required to connect custom domains to an environment in the Pantheon Site Dashboard, up to the following limits:
+A paid plan is required to connect custom domains to your site, up to the following limits:

 <table class="table table-condensed table-bordered">
   <thead class="thead-inverse">